-The total column ozone images from 1 to 7 November show a relatively symmetrical ozone hole for 1-3 November, however an elongation of the ozone hole began on 4 November and is quite evident by 7 November along an axis of 60°E - 120°W. Mawson, Davis, Casey and Arrival Heights were all within or on the edge of the hole during 1-3 November, however during 4-7 November, Mawson, Davis & Casey all spent some time outside of the ozone hole, especially 5 November when all 3 stations were outside of the hole.
+The total column ozone images from 1 to 7 November show a relatively symmetrical ozone hole for 1-3 November, however an elongation of the ozone hole began on 4 November and is quite evident by 7 November along an axis of $60^{\circ}E - 120^{\circ}W$ .
+Mawson, Davis, Casey and Arrival Heights were all within or on the edge of the hole during 1-3 November, however during 4-7 November, Mawson, Davis & Casey all spent some time outside of the ozone hole, especially 5 November when all 3 stations were outside of the hole.
+In the second week of November a noticeable increase in the ozone levels within the hole can be seen in the total ozone column images and by 14 November the ozone hole was displaced off of the pole towards South America.
+Arrival Heights was within the ozone hole for the whole second week of November, but likely only partially on 14 November.
+Mawson and Davis spent time on the edge or completely out of the ozone hole during 7-14 November, while Casey was outside of the ozone hole for the entire period and under a ridge of high ozone (~375 DU) by 14 November.

-Figure 5 OMPS ozone hole images for 23 October - 7 November; the ozone hole boundary is indicated by the red 220 DU contour line.
-Green plus symbols indicate the location of the Australian Antarctic stations of Mawson (62.9°E, 67.6°S), Davis (78.0°E, 68.6°S) and Casey (110.5°E, 66.3°S), the New Zealand Antarctic station of Arrival Heights (166.7°E, 77.8°S) and Macquarie Island station (158.9°E, 54.5°S).
+Figure 5 OMPS ozone hole images for 30 October - 14 November; the ozone hole boundary is indicated by the red 220 DU contour line.
+Green plus symbols indicate the location of the Australian Antarctic stations of Mawson (62.9°E,

+67.6°S), Davis (78.0°E, 68.6°S) and Casey (110.5°E, 66.3°S), the New Zealand Antarctic station of Arrival Heights (166.7°E, 77.8°S) and Macquarie Island station (158.9°E, 54.5°S).

-NASA MERRA heat flux and temperature 4
+4 NASA MERRA heat flux and temperature